Origin and History

 The two battalions of this regiment operated on different theatres of operation for most of the Seven Years' War.
 The 1st Battalion remained in Europe while the 2nd was sent to Canada.

 The 1st battalion remained in Europe throughout the Seven Years' War and was assigned to the defence of the coasts.
-By August 1 1757, the regiment was stationed at La Rochelle in Aunis Country.
+By August 1, 1757, it was stationed at La Rochelle in Aunis Country.

 In 1755, the second battalion (13 companies) formed part of the reinforcement destined to Canada.
 On May 3, the fleet transporting these reinforcements set sail from Brest.
 On June 20, the battalion disembarked at Québec.
 Soon after, it was sent to Fort Frontenac (present-day Kingston) along with a battalion of Guyenne Infanterie.
+In mid-July, each man was supplied with a Capot de Cadix (overcoat), a wool blanket, two cotton shirts, a breech cloth, mitasses (leggings) and a pair of tanned shoes (mocassins?).
 The battalion took up its winter-quarters in Contrecoeur and Laprairie.

 In June 1756, the second battalion was sent to defend Fort Niagara on Lake Ontario.
 In July, part of the battalion was recalled from Niagara to join the expedition against Fort Oswego.
 It took up its winter-quarters in Contrecoeur and Laprairie.